Miguel-Xav/think-python-explained/README.md

 I'm not going to provide solutions for exercises focused on experimentation with the language!

-## Compiler Insights
+## Bonus and Extras!
-In this section, I analyze the design decisions of the Python language and how they impact execution on hardware (CPU and RAM).
+In this section, I highlighted some bonus, extras, explanations, tip, etc. I did during the course of the project and thought it was important to include them!

 **Tip for Optimization**
 * 🎨 [exercise_03_5-sketch.png](./chapter-03/exercise_03_5-sketch.png)